pwknoch/a-website/readme.md

 - [ ] Fix formatting...
 - [X] Add fail state.
 - [X] Add additional difficulty?
 Occasionally add a 4 instead of a 2.
+- [ ] Use localStorage?

+Other Games
+- [ ] Poker/Blackjack?
+Maybe use speechSynthesis for fun?